 Do you think your partner is just causing you too much stress?
 Has this always been the case, and do you think it always will be?
 In that case, I'd really like you to try my Relationship Compatibility Test.

 Do you think your partner might be about to leave you?
-Let me help you to be prepared for this by having a look at How to Get Your Ex Back.
+Let me help you to be prepared for this by having a look at How to Try for a Reconciliation.
 Advanced preparation can help you to avoid spoiling any chance of you salvaging the relationship when it matters most.

 You and/or your partner may be suffering from stress from external sources.
 Each of you is ultimately responsible for your own recovery.